kevinmonisit/Scarlet-Navigator/README.md

 - Adding Github CI/CD

-- Restructure Scarlet Navigator to be developer-friendly
+- Restructure Scarlet Navigator to be developer-friendly (adding a Getting Started section)

+- Create a wiki??

 - Decouple frontend from Firebase integration and instead opt for as much utilization of REST